macccorehenni/Feydor-Campaign/Intro.md

 Then you see it— a buck, a deer, its antlers, much like Yaereene's before it, draped with a red plant none know.
 Like blood, its long vines drip down the ethereal nose of the animal, making this mysterious figure all the more… mysterious.

 "Father?"
 The half-elf seems… somewhat surprised by this ethereal form, and this admission seems to shock her as much as anyone else.
-Her father—  if that is truly what you could call this figure— seems to have called her to action, because as soon as she had heard whatever her father wanted her to say, she got up and made off.
+Her father—  if that is truly what you could call this figure— seems to have called her to action, because as soon as she had heard whatever her father wanted her to say, she got up and left.

+You follow as she goes through the village to a unremarkable building where she enters.
+As you follow her in, you see a young human child.
+He rushes behind the counter as she enters the shop and runs back and informs his boss— Ferris, the tanner of the Grandfather Tree— that a guest has entered the shop.
+Ferris enters, what you'd expect from a warrior.
+He observes who Calin has summoned him for and made